|

 enable the round river to flow back into itself.
 The metaphor thus embodying

-the hydrologicalcycle conveys a comparison between visible rivers and
+the hydrological cycle conveys a comparison between visible rivers and

 the invisible moisture that cycles through every living creature.
 The cycle also includes limiting factors, transport and assimilative capacity of flowing water.
 Round river pumps the water we consume.
 In the sense that water is a universal solvent, water fuels our civilization; but only so far as we understand the water.
 Water, energy, air and land places limitations upon any space and how we are able to use that space.
-The trees and creeks become our means to renew the landscape's capacity to move water from place to place.
-Streams, springs, creeks and sloughs bind us and also tether our neighborhoods -- once again -- to some natural scale and proportion of life.
-All life adjusts to ecological restraints and it is the scale of different life forms that reveals in proportion how the limits of nutrients and trace elements ration, as it were, the water, energy and air each creature requires to secure its niche in the landscape.
-Alphabetical guide to the site
+The trees and creeks become organic means to renew the landscape's capacity to move water, distributing nutrients from place to place.
+Streams, springs, creeks and sloughs bind us and also tether our neighborhoods -- once again -- to some physical scale and proportion of life.
+Without water we are listless, if not lifeless.

 |